modo-studio/SugarRecord/README.md

 ```

 #### Contexts
 Storages offer multiple kind of contexts that are the entry points to the database.
-For curious developers, in case of CoreData a context is a wrapper around `NSManagedObjectContext`, in case of Realm a wrapper around `Realm`.
+For curious developers, in case of CoreData a context is a wrapper around `NSManagedObjectContext`.
 The available contexts are:

 - **MainContext:** Use it for main thread operations, for example fetches whose data will be presented in the UI.
 - **SaveContext:** Use this context for background operations.
 The context is initialized when the storage instance is created.
 That context is used for storage operations.